acceleratedscience/bridge/doc/deployment.md

 <br>

-### Updating Guardian on OpenShift
+### Updating OpenBridge on OpenShift

 > [!WARNING]
 > This will definitely change as processes are automated further in the very near future.
-> This section also requires Guardian to already be deployed on OpenShift.
+> This section also requires OpenBridge to already be deployed on OpenShift.
 Deployment process is still being worked on and streamlined.

-1. Build the Guardian container image
+1. Build the OpenBridge container image

         just build